 Where environmental impacts are likely to be significant and/or relate to more than just the clearing of native vegetation, we refer our project to be assessed by the relevant regulators:

 - Western Australian Environmental Protection Authority (EPA) for assessment under State legislation (Section 38 of the Environmental Protection Act 1986 (s38 EP Act)); and/or

-- Commonwealth Department of Agriculture, Water and Environment (DAWE) for assessment under Commonwealth legislation (Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act)).
+- Department of Climate Change, Energy, the Environment and Water (DCCEEW) for assessment under Commonwealth legislation (Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act)).

 These agencies will decide whether or not to assess the project.
 Where the regulator doesn't assess the project, it will be delivered in accordance with the relevant Environmental Management Plan.
 If the regulator does assess the project, it will be subject to a comprehensive Environmental Impact Assessment and may be open to extensive public consultation.
 Until the project is approved and the relevant approval conditions met, we will not implement these projects.

 Environmental Management of Road ConstructionThe compliance requirements to be implemented by the contractor are communicated via our contract documentation and implemented via their Construction Environmental Management Plans.

 - Specification 301 Vegetation Clearing

 - Specification 202 Material and Water Sources